-A CME Sponsor who achieve a perfect score of 100 points on the document survey and collect outcomes data on their CME activity(ies), will be awarded "Accreditation with Commendation."
+A CME Sponsor who achieves a perfect score of 100 points on the document survey and collect outcomes data on their CME activity(ies), will be awarded "Accreditation with Commendation."

 Checklist Items Points Provide practice gap analysis per activity.
 (MAJOR) 1A.
 A description of the practice gap analysis process and procedure used in determining the content and topic of the activity or program (include any supporting documents).
-(MAJOR) 1B.
-Osteopathic Distinction 24 Practice gap analysis includes alignment of at least one activity learning objective to osteopathic core competency (MAJOR) 2.
+(MAJOR) 28 1B.
+Osteopathic Distinction Practice gap analysis includes alignment of at least one activity learning objective to osteopathic core competency and/or osteopathic tenet (MAJOR) 2.
 A copy of the CME program brochure or agenda distributed to participants at the CME program to validate the following speaker information: (MINOR) 4 A) Copies of all program speakers' (in chronological order) curriculum vitae defining their qualifications for involvement in the CME program.
 Partial credit is awarded based on the percentage of CVs provided during the document survey review. (e.g., 5 CVs provided from a total of 10 speakers yields 4 points) All fractions are rounded down.
 (MAJOR) Less than 50% - 0 89% - 4 100% - 8 8 B) A copy of each speaker's Disclosure Declaration Statement in chronological order.
 Partial credit is awarded based on the percentage of the disclosure statements provided during the document survey.
-(MAJOR) Less than 90 - 0 90% - 4 8 3.
-A copy of the CME credits entered into traCME by the CME Sponsor to verify that the data was entered into traCME and reported within the one year time limit.
+Additionally, provide a statement indicating how disclosure of potential conflict of interest regarding each speaker was given to the participants.
+(MAJOR) 8 Less than 90 - 0 90% - 4 3.
+A copy of the CME credits entered into traCME by the CME Sponsor to verify that the data was entered into traCME and reported within the one-year time limit.
 (MAJOR) 8 4.
 A copy of the program administration evaluation document and the total number of evaluation documents returned by conference attendees.
 Provide an overall summary of the completed evaluations for that program.
 (MAJOR) 8 5.
 A policy statement on managing grievances relative to the returned program administration and evaluation document(s).
 (MINOR) 4

 6. An outcomes measurement of the effectiveness of a program shall be conducted.
 No CME shall be awarded for this activity.
-This can be conducted by survey following the program or by a simple question or series of questions such as "List at least one thing you learned from this activity"; or "will you implement anything learned from this activity into your practice?
-If so, what and how?
+This can be conducted by survey following the program or by a simple question or series of questions such as "List at least one thing you learned from this activity;" or "will you implement anything learned from this activity into your practice?
+If so, what, and how?
 If not, why not?" as a component of your program evaluation.
-(MINOR) 7.
-If the program was commercially supported, the following additional items must be submitted: A) A copy of the formal written agreement between the CME Sponsor and each Commercial Supporter reflecting that activity (program) is educational and not promotional.
-Written agreement must adhere to AOA standards for commercial support.
-(MAJOR) B) Proof that commercial support is appropriately acknowledged in any printed promotional materials.
-(MINOR) C) A brief statement regarding all funding arrangements, include how funds received from commercial supporters were expended, how speakers were paid, i.e., if speakers were directly funded by a third party agent (someone besides the AOA CME Sponsor/Provider).
-(Attach copy of the funding arrangement between the CME Sponsor and the third party agent.)
-(MAJOR) D) A statement indicating how disclosure of potential conflict of interest regarding each speaker was given to the participants.
-(MAJOR) Total Score 100
+(MINOR) 4 7.
+If the program was commercially supported by an ineligible company, the following additional items must be submitted: The terms, conditions, and purposes of the commercial support must be documented in an agreement between the ineligible company and the accredited provider.
+(Attach copy of the funding arrangement between the CME Sponsor and the third-party agent.)
+(MAJOR) 20 A) Proof that commercial support is appropriately acknowledged in any printed promotional materials.
+(MAJOR) 8 Total Score 100